Period Poverty, Stigma Are Keeping Girls Out of School

 "Periods [have long] been associated with dirt, and disgust, and shame, and some might say fear,” Jane Ussher, professor of Women's Health Psychology at Western Sydney University, told ABC News.

 In practice, this can have serious consequences.
 In extreme cases, girls are forced to stay in menstrual huts far removed from their communities, which can not only be counterproductive, but also deadly.
-Just this January, a girl died from smoke inhalation in a menstrual hut in Nepal after she tried to make a fire to keep herself warm.
+In January 2018, a girl died from smoke inhalation in a menstrual hut in Nepal after she tried to make a fire to keep herself warm.

 Why Does This Matter?

-Studies have shown that keeping girls in school is not only important for their own health and well-being, but for the success of the entire community.
+Studies have shown that keeping girls in school is important for their own health and well-being, and for the success of the entire community.

 When a girl finishes secondary school, she is less likely to experience child marriage, face domestic abuse, and suffer from long-term health complications.
-As a result, educated women and girls are more likely to have fewer, healthier children, who are then, in turn, more likely to get an education and pull themselves out of poverty.
+As a result, educated women and girls are more likely to have fewer, healthier children.
+These children then, in turn, more likely to get an education and pull themselves out of poverty.